adamroyjones/dedup/readme.md

 The (trivial) program in this repository removes the adjacency condition: all duplicate lines are removed.
 The order of the input is preserved.

+It also support case-insensitive deduplication with the `-i` flag.

 ## Installing